Dr. David Bertaina

 David Bertaina studies the intellectual, social and religious history of the late antique and medieval Middle East.
 Bertaina is specifically interested in medieval encounters between Muslims and Christians.
 He is also interested in the rise of the Christmas festival and its historical development.

 “An Arabic Christian Perspective on Monotheism in the Qurʾān: Elias of Nisibis’ Kitāb al-Majālis.”
-In Heirs to the Apostles: The Story of Arabic Christianity, ed.
-David Bertaina, Sandra Keating, Mark Swanson, and Alexander Treiger, forthcoming.
+In Heirs of the Apostles: Studies on Arabic Christianity in Honor of Sidney H. Griffith, ed.
+David Bertaina, Sandra Keating, Mark Swanson, and Alexander Treiger.
 Leiden: Brill, 2018.

-“Būluṣ ibn Rajāʾ on the Qurʾān: Coptic Agency in Fatimid Cairo.”
+“Būluṣ ibn Rajāʾ on the History and Integrity of the Qurʾān: Coptic Agency in Fatimid Cairo.”
 In Arab Christians and the Qurʾan from the Origins of Islam to the Medieval Period, ed.
-Mark Beaumont, The History of Christian-Muslim Relations, vol. 35, forthcoming.
+Mark Beaumont, The History of Christian-Muslim Relations, vol. 35, 174-195.
 Leiden: Brill, 2018.